karl-run/karl.run/src/pages/posts/spring-boot-schema-first-graphql/index.md

  !["Example of GraphQL stored value query"](./mutation-stored-value.png)

-The source code for this blog post can be found at [karl-run/graphql-blogpost](URL) on github.
+The source code for this blog post can be found at [karl-run/graphql-blogpost](URL) on GitHub.